tytydraco/yessleep/out/Baroness_of_the_Bayou.md

 Everyone was suddenly quiet except for Lin, who was crying after feeling that sharp pain.
 Six minutes passed, as I saw the voodoo priestess, who I believed to be was feeling Lin's heartbeat in her right hand.
 Watching with her gentle eyes open at the sight of the weeping woman began chanting.

-To my utter surprise, the voodoo priestess plunged her hand deep within the Asian woman's chest cavity, clawing right inside of it like a bear digging in for honey that was inside a tree.
+To my utter surprise, the voodoo priestess plunged her hand deep within the Asian woman's chest cavity. clawing right inside of it like a bear digging in for honey that was inside of a tree.
 While hearing Lin screaming at the top of her lungs by pulling her head back.

 Annoyed that she was almost in between Lin's large breasts, she placed her left hand within the woman's chest cavity, digging inside.
 The voodoo priestess's eyes widened with sheer excitement as she finally stopped.
 Lin's body was trembling with so much distress.
-Seeing her eyes bulge out of terror, looking up to the sky hoping that God would save her, then lowering her head down looking at the priestess.
+Seeing her eyes bulging out of terror, looking up to the sky hoping that God would save her, then lowering her head back down while looking at the priestess.
 Lin wheezed through her mouth until she took one gulp of air.

 She paused a bit, then with some difficulty.
 The voodoo priestess pulled her body back, with the sound of a loud pop, she finally ripped both of her hands out of Lin's chest.
 Whereupon Lin again gave out a loud final scream that echoed throughout the woods.
 The Voodoo priestess watched with menacing eyes.
 As in her hands was the gift that she longed for.
 With her arms quivering, the Voodoo priestess couldn't hold back the volume of her great excitement.